CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/ActionResult.md

 `import mods.contenttweaker.ActionResult;`

 ## Enumerations
-Facing can be of those two values:
+Facing can be of those three values:

 - fail
 - pass